 PART 7: How the right make-up & hairstyle make your photos authentic

 By now, you might have a vague vision of your future photo campaign already, as you’ve learned how to apply styling in the last tip article and how indoor and outdoor locations appeal to enhance your message, etc. Another very important aspect is the application of the right make-up and hairstyle.
 This is able to render your photos to appeal the most efficiently authentic to your audience.
-In this article, we’re going to have a look at how important the right make-up and hairstyle is regarding four aspects: the actual concept, your customers’ lifestyle, current trends, and the model’s type.
+In this article, we’re going to have a look at how important the right make-up and hairstyle are regarding four aspects: the actual concept, your customers’ lifestyle, current trends, and the model’s type.

 How to define the perfect make-up and hairstyle for your model: